-The mix-adjusted price on newly listed properties nationally rose by 5% in Q2 up 8.9% on the year.
-In Dublin prices rose by 2.8% and are up 10.3% year on year.
+The report, which is published in association with Davy, found that the prices of newly listed properties nationally rose by 3% in Q2 while prices in Dublin rose by 2.2%.
 Newly listed properties are seen as the most reliable indicator of future price movements.

 The median asking price for new sales nationally is €270K while in Dublin it’s €384K.

 The author of the report, Conall MacCoille, Chief Economist at Davy, said that the slowdown in house price inflation should be welcomed as double-digit price growth could not be sustained over the long term.

 "The Celtic Tiger years demonstrated the folly of allowing rising leverage in the mortgage market to drive double-digit house price inflation indefinitely.
 This time round, the Central Bank's 3.5 X loan-to-income (LTI) threshold is preventing households from chasing prices higher by taking on excessive mortgage debts.”